tellnes/dhr2/node.js/Readme.md

-# DHFR implementation in Node.js
+# DHR2 implementation in Node.js

-This is an implementation of the DHFR specification [Node.js](http://nodejs.org/).
+This is an implementation of the DHR2 specification [Node.js](http://nodejs.org/).
 It can either be used as a middleware to [connect](https://github.com/senchalabs/connect) or as a standalone server.

 See the examples folder for usage examples.